spikelynch/lightshow/README.md

 LIGHTS is the  IP address of your Holiday lights

-MODE is the visualisation mode, either 'levels' or 'spectrum'.
-In both modes, each light represents a frequency in either the left or right channel.
+MODE is the visualisation mode, either 'levels', 'spectrum' or 'wave'.

+In the first two modes, each light represents a frequency level.
 In 'spectrum' mode a light's colour depends on its frequency and the brightness varies with the level of that frequency.
 In 'levels' mode, both the brightness and the colour of each light vary with its level.
-I like 'levels' better.
+Both of these modes map the left channel on one side of the lights and the right channel on the other, mirrored down the middle.

+In 'wave' mode, there's no frequency analysis, the audio signal is used as the basis for a chaser display.

 GRADIENTS is an optional flag which lets you set a JSON file controlling the colour gradients.
 There's a default provided,